 This year, he watched on from the family boat in the River Derwent, waving to his daughter as she stood with her shipmates.

-“It was very special for our family.
+“This year was very special for our family.
 I am very proud of Harriet,” Mr Shepperd said.

 “It is also great to see Commander Andrew Pepper in command of HMAS Hobart.
 We went to the same school, St Virgil’s College.
 It’s a small world.”